-Venezuela's President dances in salsa show, riling critics
+Venezuela's President slammed for salsa dancing

 (CNN)He's made fiery speeches.
 He's boosted his country's minimum wage four times this year.
 And he's vowed opponents won't succeed in removing him from power.

-Now Venezuelan President Nicolas Maduro is taking a new tack as he tries to negotiate his way out of a mounting political crisis this week.
+Now Venezuelan President Nicolas Maduro is taking a new tack as he tries to negotiate his way out of a mounting political crisis.

 He's dancing.